parishwolfe/5287-A2/README-A4.md

 * Modify the consumer such that it can now take these incoming records and dump them into CouchDBso that CouchDB now has a complete batch of the data ready and available for Spark to use.
   * Done.

+### To run

+Look at instructions for Assignment 3 at https://github.com/parishwolfe/5287-A2/blob/main/README-A3.md.
+The code will be run the same way.

+### Distrubition of work

+Both team memebers contributed equally.
+We met over zoom continously to stay in sync.